-We are most and foremost an active member of networks focusing on the Baltic Sea Region, such as the Baltic Sea States Subregional Co-operation (BSSSC) and the Conference of Peripheral Maritime Regions (CPMR) with its Baltic Sea Commission (BSC).
+We are first and foremost an active member of networks focusing on the Baltic Sea Region, such as the Baltic Sea States Subregional Co-operation (BSSSC) and the Conference of Peripheral Maritime Regions (CPMR) with its Baltic Sea Commission (BSC).
+We also a member of multiple European organisations.

 Baltic Sea States Subregional Cooperation